Zanderthegreat12/UW-Roomie/README.md

 ## Notices
 We have lost access to the databases that stored our app data. <br>
-As such, all functionality in our app is currently not working (500 errors are thrown).
+The commits on June 4th connects the server to a different database to ensure that our app is still functional.

 ## USER GUIDE
 How to Install and Run App: